katesroad/Microservices-React-Node/notes/section.04.md

     - Node: a virtual machine that will run our containers
     - Pod: More or less a running container.
 Technically, a pod can run multiple containers
     - Deployment: Monitors a set of pods, make sure they are running, and restarts them if they crash
-    - Services: Provides an easy to remember URL to access a running container
+    - Service : Provides an easy to remember URL to access a running container
+    - Config file
+      - run x copies of pods
+      - Please allow copies of posts to be accessiable from network
 - Introduction to [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)
   - Manage the containers inside a Pod
   - To switch the new version of pod